masc-ucsc/livehd/docs/cleanup.md

 * Remove all the `#` and `__q_pin` reg from cprop/bitwidth/lnast_tolg/lnast code.
 Use `__create_flop`

 * Once all the `#` is gone, the prp_lnast should create the `__create_flop` automatically out of `#`

+* Attr should be only for scalar

+* Ann_ssa does not need to be persistent

 ### Deprecate the q_pin and use create_flop